aksommerville/shovel/README.md

  - - [ ] Slightly nicer synthesizer.
  - - [ ] Slightly nicer renderer.
  - - [ ] PNG-like image decoder.
 Can we use regular PNG?
 Would need zlib.
+ - [x] xegl: Bounds go weird when you resize.